cev-api/Wurst7-CevAPI/README.md

 - Highlight talismans (non-standard item) → Query: `talisman`, special color: rainbow, highlight frames ON, lines-only-for-special ON.

 ### ClickGUI improvements
-- Accidently typing in ClickGUI just continues what you typed in the Navigator
+- Accidentally typing in ClickGUI just continues what you typed in the Navigator typing in ClickGUI just continues what you typed in the Navigator
-- Favourites category, middle click a hack for it to be added to Favourites.
-Middle click when within Favourites to remove it.
+- Favorites category, middle click a hack for it to be added to Favorites.
+Middle click when within Favorites to remove it.

 ### Search improvements
 - Keyword queries supported; falls back to picker when empty.